Understanding Infant Hypoxic-Ischemic Encephalopathy

 Infant Hypoxic-Ischemic Encephalopathy FAQs

-Infant hypoxic-ischemic encephalopathy (HIE) is a type of brain injury that occurs when a baby’s brain does not get enough oxygen and blood before, during, or shortly after birth.
+Infant hypoxic-ischemic encephalopathy (HIE) is a type of brain injury that happens when a baby’s brain does not get enough oxygen and blood before, during, or shortly after birth.

-This lack of oxygen can cause lasting damage to brain cells and lead to serious complications, including developmental delays, seizures, or cerebral palsy.
+This lack of oxygen can damage brain cells and lead to serious problems like developmental delays, seizures, or cerebral palsy.

 Symptoms of HIE in newborns may include weak or absent breathing, pale or bluish skin, and reduced response to sound or touch.
 Some signs may not appear until days or weeks after birth.